lbsymt-developers/VinaProcess/README.md

 ## Instalation

-Extract file vinaprocess-0.01.tgz
+Extract file vinaprocess-0.04.tgz

 gunzip /Directory/of/the/vivaprocess/home/vinaprocess-0.04.tgz

 tar -vxf /Directory/of/the/vivaprocess/home/vinaprocess-0.04.tar

 set variable VINAPROCESS to the root of the extracted directory

-eg: export VINAPROCESS=/Directory/of/the/vivaprocess/home
+export VINAPROCESS=/Directory/of/the/vivaprocess/home

 ## Running